Who is it for?

 Support from the Placements Team

-** The fee for 2019/20 is £18,000.
+** In 2021/22 the fee for international students commencing study was £19,500 for each year of study.
+Fees for students commencing study in 2022/23 are to be confirmed.
 The institution reserves the right to increase your tuition fees annually to take account of the institution's increased costs of delivering educational services.
 The increase will normally be 2% but this is kept under review with reference to the RPI.
 If the institution intends to increase your tuition fees you will be advised of this alongside the published entry fee.

 - There are a variety of funding options for all levels of study, including loans, grants and scholarships.
 Find out more about funding and financing your time at City here.